 If you are feeling sluggish than your immune system easily follows suit.
 Even if it is a rest day from your workouts, then go for a walk.
 Experts are exactly sure what makes people who are active less likely to get sick, but something they do know is that they have better functioning white blood cells.
 White blood cells are the ones that help fight off infections.

-Eat well and drink SPRUCE® Energizing Whole Greens – EVERYDAY.
+Eat well and whole greens – EVERYDAY.
 A diet rich in antioxidant vitamins can boost resistance to infection.
-SPRUCE® contains 3 true servings of vegetables from produce that pack high in nutrients like: Spinach, Kale, Broccoli, Asparagus, Cabbage.

 I hope this is a given by now!

 To figure this out, you can always calculate your BMI, but I am not a fan of just going by BMI as so many other factors involved.
 Speak to a profession and come up with a plan as to what is a healthy weight for you and your body!